PZI Teacher Archives

 Summer Sesshin: We Are Interwoven – Welcome to Sesshin

-John Tarrant welcomes Summer Sesshin participants and introduces a stanza of Shitou’s long poem: Taking Part in the Gathering, as an opening koan.
-The poem comes from the inception of Chan and is described as a Daoist current on the nature of reality – how emptiness pervades form.
-Koans, Art, Meditation & Conversation are part of waking up together in PZI Culture.
+John Tarrant welcomes Summer Sesshin participants and introduces a stanza from Shitou’s song-poem, Taking Part in the Gathering, as an opening koan.
+The poem comes from the inception of Chan as a Daoist current on the nature of reality.
+Koans, art, meditation & conversation are part of waking up together in PZI culture.
 June 13, 2022.

 Summer Sesshin: Journey of Refuge